← Back to all articles

 The Real Reason You Can't See Your Abs (It's Not What You Think)

 That's it.
-That's the entire mystery solved.
+That's the whole answer.

 • **Upper abs:** Usually visible around 15%

-• **Full six-pack:** Typically requires 10-12%
+• **Full six-pack:** Typically needs 10-12%

-• **Shredded, vascular abs:** Below 10%
+• **Shredded abs:** Below 10%

-• Why Ab Exercises Won't Get You There
+• Ab Exercises Won't Get You There

-If you're at 20% body fat, expect 4-6 months of consistent dieting to reach ab-visibility.
-At 25%, you're looking at 6-9 months.
+If you're at 20% body fat, expect 4-6 months of consistent work to see your abs.
+At 25%, more like 6-9 months.

 Want personalised guidance?